DANGUECO/AusElectricityWaterPriceComparator/README.md

 Lets you download the table as CSV.

 Can refresh tariff data via the Refresh tariffs button, which calls your scraping stub refresh_provider_data().
-When you add more scrapers, this will pull fresh numbers.
+If you add more scrapers, this will pull fresh numbers.

 # What It’s For
 A quick, like-for-like annual bill comparison between the suppliers that serve a postcode.